 Since 2018, the journal appears 4 times a year, so we accept papers throughout the whole year.

 When the manuscript is submitted, the proceeding starts, and the notification is sent to the author.
 World of Media supports a strict policy of publishing only peer-reviewed articles.
-Each article will be subject to double blind peer review.
+All submitted articles are first evaluated by the executive editor to ensure the paper is original, written within the aims and scope of the journal, has clear academic structure and is written in good English language (all accepted papers will have to be later proofread by a native speaker after formal acceptance).
+Manuscripts that meet the minimum criteria are normally passed on to two expert referees for reviewing.
+Reviewers are selected among editorial board members and external reviewers based on their professional knowledge and expertise in the topic.
 The review period usually takes 1-2 months.
 Reviews are sent to authors by email.
 Please, be prepared to perform the revision of the article according to reviewer’s comments.
 Revised article is sent for the second review.
 When the article is accepted the notification is sent to the author.
 The final decision regarding the publication is made by the editor-in-chief.
 After the volume is published, all authors receive the link to the electronic version of the journal.

 World of Media journal operates under the Creative Commons Licence CC-BY-NC-ND.
 Please note that copyright of the content of all articles remains with the designated author of the article.
-Copyright of the selection and editorial matter remains with the World of Media journal represented in this case by the editor-in-chief, Professor Elena Vartanova and cannot be used in other publications.
+Copyright of the selection and editorial matter remains with the World of Media journal represented in this case by the editor-in-chief, Anna Gladkova and cannot be used in other publications.

 World of Media requires that submitted manuscripts are solely the author’s own work and not the work of others, unless explicit permission has been granted.
 This includes text, figures and tables.
 All persons designated as authors should qualify for authorship.
 Each author should have participated sufficiently in the work to take public responsibility for it.
 It is the corresponding authors’ responsibility to seek permission from each author to publish the materials and to get consensus on the authorship before submission to the journal.